CHEM 100 Chemistry for Society 4 credits

 This course emphasizes an understanding of chemical concepts relevant to our everyday lives.
-At the end of this course, a student should be able to analyze and discuss magazine and newspaper articles dealing with subjects related to chemistry.
+At the end of this course, a student should be able to analyze and discuss primary sources dealing with subjects related to chemistry.
 The course is designed for non-science students.
-(Course is not open to students who have credit for CHEM 111 or higher or equivalent.
-This course may be taken for credit as GENS 100.)
+(Course is not open to students who have credit for CHEM 101 or higher or equivalent.)

 CHEM 101 General Chemistry I 4 credits